SrinivasEsapalli/Git/Readme.md

 ## ls -lrt
  prints the files and directories in the reverse order

+## ls -lt
+ prints the files and directories with time.

 ## ls -l
 to list all the files with their permissions
 ## ls -a